gbtami/pychess-variants/static/docs/pt/dobutsu.md

 Unlike Shogi, only one piece can promote: The Chick (Pawn) promotes to a Hen (Tokin) when it reaches the final rank.
 The Hen can move one space orthogonally in any direction like the Giraffe.
 Additionally, it can move diagonally forward by one space.

-Also unlike SHogi, there are no Chick/Pawn restrictions.
+Also unlike Shogi, there are no Chick/Pawn restrictions.
 You may drop two Chicks in the same file.
 You may drop a Chick in the final rank (this is ill-advised though, as this Chick is then unable to move).
 And you may checkmate with a dropped Chick.

 If the players play the same position three turns in a row, the game is a draw.
 Unlike in Shogi, perpetual check is also a draw.